Backup and restore¶

 - rsync+ssh://email@example.com/my.ubos-backup: the file my.ubos-backup uploaded to host example.com as user user, using the rsync protocol over ssh.
 This requires the ubos-datatransfer-rsync package to be installed.

 You can find all data transfer protocols available on your device by executing ubos-admin list-data-transfer-protocols.
+This will also show available options for these data transfer protocols.

 Each of those data transfer protocols may have its own options and particularities.
 For example, if you use ftp, you may or may not have to turn on “passive mode” (which is a command-line option shown with ubos-admin list-data-transfer-protocols).
 Some may require usernames, passwords or other credentials. ubos-admin backup will either complain that a necessary option was not provided, or interactively ask you for it.
 For some data transfer protocols, like ftp for example, it may not be obvious what options are needed for your particular situation; try out different ones until it works.